Ergoold/mismatch/README.md

 ## Gotchas

-Detailed diagnostics are not printed for pipes and other non-seekable streams
+Detailed diagnostics are not printed for pipes and other non-seekable streams.

 ```
 $ echo ')(' | mismatch